KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Waveform widget

 Contrary to what its name might suggest the Waveform :term:`widget` is not for audio but represents the Luma component (whiteness) of the video.
-It is the same type of graph as for the `RGB Parade`_.
+It is the same type of graph as for the :term:`RGB Parade`.
 The horizontal axis represents the horizontal axis in the video frame.
 The vertical axis is the pixel :term:`luma` from 0 to 255.
 The brightness of the point on the graph represents the count of the number of pixels with this :term:`luma` in this column of pixels in the video frame.

 .. rst-class:: clear-both